Right on, ride on

 This makes me wonder, would I ride my bike around as much if there were publicly accessible ones available?
 I guess we’ll have to wait and see, either way I’ll be very happy that a program like this will be made available.

-Posted in bike friendly, news media, personal view, traffic | No Comments »
+Posted in bike friendly, news media, personal view, traffic | Comments Off on Boston Bike Sharing

 Boston.com pothole map, leave your mark!

-Posted by teeheehee on 30th January 2009
+Posted by @teeheehee on 30th January 2009

 Boston.com has an interactive map up right now that you can use to view noted potholes in the Boston area.
 You can submit your own doozies as well.